 Hemolysis occurs when red blood cells rupture, releasing hemoglobin into the surrounding fluid.
 Red blood cells typically survive about 120 days, but if they are being destroyed through intense exercise before new ones can replace them, an imbalance occurs.

-Hemolytic anemia can be intrinsic, which involves defective red blood cells, or extrinsic, which involves red blood cells that are damaged.
+Hemolytic iron deficiency can be intrinsic, which involves defective red blood cells, or extrinsic, which involves red blood cells that are damaged.
 Extrinsic hemolysis relates to foot strike when red blood cells burst in the blood vessels of the feet due to repetitive pounding on a hard surface.
 In severe cases, damaged muscle cells can excrete myoglobin into the blood, where the kidneys release it as urine.
 This is a serious condition called rhabdomyolysis that requires immediate medical attention.